High blood pressure, also called hypertension, is a major risk factor for heart disease, kidney disease, stroke, and heart failure.

-A blood pressure of 140/90 or higher is considered high.
-This is called hypertension.
+A blood pressure of 130/80 or higher is considered high.
+This is called hypertension

-A blood pressure between 120/80 and 139/89 is called prehypertension.
-This means that you do not have hypertension, but you are likely to develop it in the future unless you adopt lifestyle changes to keep your blood pressure under control.
+A blood pressure between 120 and 129 and less than 80 is considered elevated.
+This means that you do not have hypertension, but you may develop it in the future unless you adopt lifestyle changes to keep your blood pressure under control.

 How Can I Prevent High Blood Pressure?

 You can prevent high blood pressure by:

 - Maintaining a healthy weight; lose weight if you are overweight.

 - Eating healthy foods like fruits and vegetables

 - Drinking alcoholic beverages in moderation, if you drink at all

 These changes are also recommended for treating high blood pressure, although medicine is often added as part of the treatment.

 As your body weight increases, your blood pressure can rise.
 In fact, being overweight can make you more likely to develop high blood pressure than if you are at your desirable weight.
 About 70% of adults in the United States are overweight.
 You can reduce your risk of high blood pressure by losing weight.
 Even small amounts of weight loss can make a big difference in helping to prevent and treat high blood pressure.